gamedev4995/Proyecto-Final/Monster.md

 ___Note:___Values were adjusted and placed the SpiderSight and Player prefab in their respective places.

 ### Navigation
+First, we made sure that all walls from the maze were 'static'.

-In the 'Navigation' tab, we made sure the properly 'Bake' the area we wanted the spider to traverse.
+Then, in the 'Navigation' tab, we properly 'Baked' the area we wanted the spider to traverse.

 Result:
 [image]